 Thank you for your patience as we continue to navigate everchanging times around COVID-19.
 Camper and staff safety remain a top priority.
 As information around COVID-19 changes, how we manage COVID-19 at camp may also change.

 Please continue to check this page often for the latest updates.

 As parents, we want you to understand the rigorous efforts Pine Cove is taking toward protecting the health of your child.

 Since 1967, Pine Cove has existed to be used by God to transform the lives of people for His purposes and His glory.
 This purpose is no different today.
 Thus, in order to continue effective ministry, we have taken enhanced health and safety measures.
 However, an inherent risk of exposure to COVID-19 exists in any public place where people are present.

 Hand sanitizer is available at every meal table and passed around to each camper as part of a sanitize cheer.
 We also have hand sanitizer in each building, including cabins, and at our activity class locations.
 Sanitizing our hands (and staying hydrated!) have always been important parts of our camp culture.
-Check out this fun video that the Pine Cove Ranch made during Summer 2019 to remind our campers and staff how important it is to be hydrated and sanitized—and to have fun while doing it!
+Check out this fun video that the Pine Cove Ranch made to remind our campers and staff how important it is to be hydrated and sanitized—and to have fun while doing it!

 Training our staff and our campers is super important.
 We train our staff on how to properly sanitize, wash hands, and how to monitor campers to prevent behaviors that spread illness.
 For our campers we emphasize covering mouths when sneezing or coughing, avoiding unnecessary physical contact, and not sharing bathroom products.